Finding the Best Places to Retire Since 2006!

 Short Review of Navarre, Florida

-The median home price is $210,000.
+The median home price is $250,000.
 Housing stock includes concrete block ranch ramblers, single story Mediterraneans, oceanfront condos and more.
-Many residences are new, built within the last 10 to 15 years.

 Life in Navarre is leisurely and unassuming, and much of it revolves around Navarre Beach, which is on the other side of Santa Rosa Sound.
 Boasting a stretch of exceptionally white sand kissed by the Gulf's emerald waters, Navarre Beach and Navarre itself draw tourists who come to swim and surf along this part of the Gulf Islands National Seashore, which has miles of undeveloped dunes and beaches.
 Canoeing on the Blackwater River that meanders through the thick foliage of nearby Blackwater River State Forest is also a popular pastime.

 Navarre's downtown is small but quaint, with ice cream shops, cafes, bookstores and other retailers.
 Weekly summer concerts in the park, the Taste of Navarre and Christmas in Navarre are a few of the local events.
 The public Club at Hidden Creek offers 18 holes of golf.
-The Navarre Beach Marine Sanctuary is a recently reef project that local leaders hope will attract SCUBA divers.
+The Navarre Beach Marine Sanctuary is a recently completed reef project that local leaders hope will attract SCUBA divers.
 Most jobs are tourist related, and many residents work in Pensacola or Fort Walton Beach.
-It should be noted that hurricane insurance is expensive here, particularly in the southern sections of the city (northern sections are built on higher ground).

 The E.H.
 Pullham Senior Center is across the street from the Navarre Public Library and offers a variety of programs and activities.
 The library is a member of the Santa Rosa County Library System and has guest lecturers, classes, pancake breakfasts, book sales and public computers with internet access.
 Getting to the center and the library has to be accomplished via automobile, though, since Navarre does not have a public transportation system and the county system is limited.